MLortki/ADA2018-Project-Quality-of-Space-AMG/README.md

-# Zurich: a snpashot into Switzerland's economic heart, through the lens of Insurance data.
+# Zurich: a snapshot into Switzerland's economic heart, through the lens of Insurance data.

 # Abstract